BattletechModders/ConcreteJungle/README.md

 These options are available under the `Settings.Ambush`:

 * **MaxPerMap**: The total number of ambushes that will spawn per map (*integer*)
 * **MinDistanceBetween**: A minimum distance between ambush origins.
-Once an ambush is triggered, another ambush won't spawn until the player's units have moved as least this far away. (*float*)
+Once an ambush is triggered, another ambush won't spawn until the player's units have moved as least this far away.
+Defaults to 300m. (*float*)
 * **BaseChance**: The base chance for an ambush to spring each turn.
 This base chance increases for each actor that the player activates (see below).
 Defaults to 0.3 or 30%. (*float*)
 * **ChancePerActor**: The incremental chance for an ambush to spawn for each player actor that activates.
 Defaults to 0.05f or 5% (*float*).
 * **SearchRadius**: When determining if an ambush should be triggered, the algorithm will search from the origin point up to this radius for suitable buildings.
 If insufficient buildings are found, the ambush will not occur.